tdg5/stats-learning-notes/glossary.md

 problematic for any method that requires statistical significance because the amount of data needed to support a statistically sound and reliable result often grows exponentially with the dimensionality.

+<a id="decision-tree"></a>
+**[Decision Tree][#decision-tree]**: A tree-like structure made from stratifying or segmenting the predictor space into a number of simple regions.
+These structures are referred to as trees because the splitting rules used to segment the predictor space can be summarized in a tree that is typically drawn upside down with the leaves or terminal nodes at the bottom of the tree.

+<a id="decision-tree-methods"></a>
+**[Decision Tree Methods][#decision-tree-methods]**: Also known as tree-based methods.
+Strategies for stratifying or segmenting the predictor space into a number of simple regions.
+Predictions are then made using the mean or mode of the training observations in the region to which the predictions belong.
+These methods are referred to as trees because the splitting rules used to segment the predictor space can be summarized in a tree.

+Though tree-based methods are simple and useful for interpretation, they typically aren't competitive with the best supervised learning techniques.
+Because of this, approaches such as [bagging][#bagging], [random forests][#random-forest], and [boosting][#boosting] have been developed to produce multiple trees which are then combined to yield a since consensus prediction.
+Combining a large number of trees can often improve prediction accuracy at the cost of some loss in interpretation.

 <a id="degrees-of-freedom"></a>
 **[Degrees of Freedom][#degrees-of-freedom]**: A numeric value that quantifies